Eric-Philippe/Search-Engine---SQL-Blob/README_EN.md

 > L'entièreté du README est rédigé en anglais, mais également disponible en français dans le fichier [README.md](./README.md).

+---

+> The main content of this repository is found in the technical documentation, available in the `docs/` folder at the root of the project.

 ## Table of Contents

 - [Complex Search Engine](#complex-search-engine)